derikb/character-sheet-app/README.md

 ## Contributors

-I'd be happy to accept feature requests, bug reports, and pull requests via the github repository.
+I'd be happy to accept feature requests (including other games to support), bug reports, and pull requests via the github repository.
 There is an eslint config file for javascript style, which your IDE should pick up.
 Run ```npm run start``` to run the dev server and `npm run build` to build the files.

 Conventional Changelog is installed for commit messages.
 Standard Version is used for releases, changelogs, etc.